pivotal-cf/docs-pks/_plans.hbs.md

   ![Plan pane configuration, part two](images/plan2.png)
 {{/ evalExpression }}
 <br>
-1. Under **Worker Node Instances**, specify the default number of Kubernetes worker nodes the TKGI CLI provisions for each cluster.
+1. Under **Worker Node Instances**, specify the default number of Kubernetes worker nodes the {{ vars.product_short }} CLI provisions for each cluster.
   The **Worker Node Instances** setting must be less than, or equal to, the **Maximum number of workers on a cluster** setting.
   <br>
   For high availability, create clusters with a minimum of three worker nodes, or two per AZ if you intend to use PersistentVolumes (PVs).
 For example, if you deploy across three AZs, you must have six worker nodes.
 For more information about PVs, see [PersistentVolumes](maintain-uptime.html#persistent-volumes) in *Maintaining Workload Uptime*.
 Provisioning a minimum of three worker nodes, or two nodes per AZ is also recommended for stateless workloads.